-RCI will consider integrating ESG criteria (e.g. suppliers' social and governance performance) in its supplier accreditation process.
-A revision of the existing Purchasing Policy will be done to document for consistent implementation.
+RCI is considering these ESG criteria (e.g. suppliers' social and governance performance) in its supplier accreditation process.
+A revision of the existing Purchasing Policy will be done, if needed to document any change or inclusion for consistent implementation.

 Relationship with Community